CodeYourFuture/syllabus-archive/lesson0.md

 * If it contains `libgconf` as part of the message, then execute the following comand:
   `$ sudo apt-get install libgconf2.0`

-For any other errors, contact the Mentors on Slack, including the error message you are facing.
+For any other errors, contact the Mentors on Slack, including the error message from the Terminal.

 ## Homework